scottcolfer/scottcolfer.github.io/_posts/2017-08-15-discovery-retro-themes.md

 date: 2017-08-15
 ---

-[Discovery](https://www.gov.uk/service-manual/agile-delivery/how-the-discovery-phase-works) is the most critical and most challenging phase in developing a new public services, so a few of us from digital teams decided to see what's been learned from the first few years of discoveries in government.
+UK government has been a trailblazer in the use of [discovery](https://www.gov.uk/service-manual/agile-delivery/how-the-discovery-phase-works), one of the reasons it has become a world-leader in user-centred design.
+Discovery is the most critical and most challenging phase in developing a new public services, so a few of us from digital teams decided to see what's been learned from the first few years of discoveries in government so that we can do even better over the next few years.

 ## Background